 Performance Elective Composition Elective Musicology Elective Students prepare two solo pieces and one ensemble piece.
 Total performance time: 20 mins.
 Students prepare two compositions, 6 mins in total time.
 Students prepare a 3000 word essay on a topic of their choice.
 You will be required to compile a portfolio tracking your preparation.
 Compositions must reflect a personal style.
 You will be required to compile a portfolio outlining the process.
-The portfolio may be requested by the NSW Education You will be required to compile a portfolio outlining the process.
-The portfolio may be requested by the NSW Education Standards Authority (NESA) to validate There are no topics to be covered.
-Standards Authority (NESA) to validate authorship of the submitted work. authorship of the submitted work.
+The You will be required to compile a portfolio outlining the process.
+The portfolio may be requested by the NSW Education Standards Authority (NESA) to